markyroden/o365Token/README.md

 * The token is now cached for 3600 seconds as a cookie in the domain of the hosted add-in.
 That means if the user needs to use the Add-In again within 60 minutes the popup window will not appear.
 * This cookie needs to be set for each Add-In because the necessary permissions and end-points will always be different

-Version 0.3
+Version 0.1
-* Added O365Chrome_Extension Example
+* Initial release
+For more information check out the blog post - http://xomino365.com/2016/02/28/o365token-github-project-authenticating-office-add-ins-to-azure-ad-using-only-javascript-no-c/